Making CES Green

 Each year, CTA grants money to local organizations in Las Vegas with sustainability initiatives.
 We look for innovative programs that give back to the local community, help take care of our planet and make the world a better place.

-This year at CES 2016, CTA granted $76,000 to EverFi, an education technology company, to incorporate the CTA Future Innovators Program into Clark County schools.
+At CES 2016, CTA granted $76,000 to EverFi, an education technology company, to incorporate the CTA Future Innovators Program into Clark County schools.
 This digital course will provide middle and high school students with a foundation of critical skills in technology, entrepreneurship and business.
 CTA also provided Green Our Planet, a grant recipient from 2015, with $14,000 to build three additional garden classrooms throughout the Clark County School District.
 Additionally, CTA granted $10,000 to Touro University Nevada to install an electric vehicle charging station on its campus.

 In January 2015 at CES, CTA gave Green Our Planet a $65,000 grant to support the Outdoor Garden Classroom program.
 As a result, Green Our Planet installed 14 outdoor garden classrooms around Las Vegas, teaching over 10,000 students about environmental issues and providing them with healthy food.